Last updated on July 17th, 2023 at 06:28 pm

 - Before preparing the estimate, one should have a total rate (material rate + labour rate) of that particular item.
 For this rate, analysis is a must.

-- Estimate engineer should prepare various required rate analysis with the proper mode of measurements.
+- Estimate engineers should prepare various required rate analyses with the proper mode of measurement.
 This will be useful in estimation and costing and billing.

 3. DAILY WORK PROGRESS AND MATERIAL CONSUMPTION

 - To calculate the consumption of various materials like cement, steel, blocks, bricks, etc, as per daily/weekly/monthly progress of work.
 To compare actual quantities with quantities worked out as per rate analysis.

 - To check and inform project heads, if consumption is more/less as per the standard consumption.